reload/reload-react/README.md

 ## Features

-At this point in time
+At this point in time the extension only consists of a couple snippets.

 ### Snippets